 - Choose Next.

 - On the Secret review page, review the secret and scroll down to the Rotation schedule section.
-Confirm that the Rotation schedule and Next rotation date meet your requirements.
+Confirm the Rotation schedule and Next rotation date meets your requirements.

 - Choose Store.

 - To view the Rotation configuration for this secret, select it from the Secrets page.

 - On the Secrets details page, scroll down to the Rotation configuration section.
 The Rotation status is Enabled, the Rotation schedule is cron(0 1 ?
 3/3 1L *) and the name of your Lambda function being used for your custom rotation is displayed.

 Use case 3: Enabling a custom rotation window for an existing secret